datdhruv/datdhruv.github.io/content/post/ip-brief-output/index.md

 categories: [cli, linux]
 ---

 The default `ip addr` command, which gives you ip address of your device, is cluttered with alot of values, which may not be useful to you.
-To quickly get the output, you can pass the `-br` argument, which outputs a brief of the network statistic.
+To quickly get the output, you can pass the `-br` or `--brief` argument, which outputs a brief of the network statistic.

-Additionally you can get color output by passing the `-c` argument.
+Additionally you can get color output by passing the `-c` or `--color` argument.

 ![](ip-brief-output.png)